 The idea for this new breed of dog entered the mind of a child around the year 1969 when a mixed German Shepherd Dog followed her home.
-At the age of 9 years old, Lois Denny started breeding animals.
+At the age of 9 years old, Lois started breeding animals.
 (Guinea pigs, pigeons, mice and rats.)
 Genetics had a hold on her and she spent her days in local libraries researching her passion.
 She kept records of the coat colors, density, eye shapes, mutation, and albinism that occurred.

 By the time Lois was 30, she had the experience behind her of hundreds of breeds as she trained, groomed, handled and bred animals for others.
 In her mind she was constantly evaluating and gathering information as an image of a new breed of dog formed deep within her.
 She prepared a standard of what this new breed would look like and how it should behave.
 She knew the character it needed to have to become the best breed she had ever known.
 The brains and heart of the dog had to come first.
 She was concerned about the looks just yet.
 She imagined that could be done in a couple of generations, but the heart and intelligence would take some time.
 She had figured at least 6 years.
 This would be an expensive undertaking and would take a lot longer than she had imagined.

-Several AKC American Show Shepherds, other working German Shepherd Dogs coming directly from Germany, Holland, and Canada, as well as two purebred Alaskan Malamutes formed the basis of the foundation stock used to start shaping the temperament and character so prices in this relatively new large breed of dog.
+Several AKC American Show Shepherds, other working German Shepherd Dogs coming directly from Germany, Holland, and Canada, as well as two purebred Alaskan Malamutes formed the basis of the foundation stock used to start shaping the temperament and character so prized in this relatively new large breed of dog, the North American Shepalute.
 After ten years of breeding within these mixed lines, a new and consistent temperament was formed, although the look was still too similar to the German Shepherd Dog.
-It was at this time that a few hand selected American Alsatians with mellow, even temperaments were then crossbred with a fawn colored English Mastiff, Brite Stars Willow of Cold Springs, who was out of Ch.
+It was at this time that a few hand selected North American Shepalute dogs with mellow, even temperaments were then crossbred with a fawn colored English Mastiff, Brite Stars Willow of Cold Springs, who was out of Ch.
 Brite Starts Sir Winston Churchill who gained his championship at the young age of 18 months.
-The English Mastiff breed was chosen to add the full round bone and large head of the purebred American Alsatian one sees today.
+The English Mastiff breed was chosen to add the full round bone and large head of Lois's ideal large breed companion dog.

-At present, each dog when bred begets itself in conformation, the Dire Wolf look is not complete.
+At present, each American Dirus dog when bred begets itself in health and temperament, but the dire wolf look is not yet complete.
 Because Lois concentrated on the health and the mellow, calm, non-barking temperament before looks, the breed’s conformation is still under development.
-Now the National American Alsatian Breeder’s Association will be working to improve the look of the Dire Wolf, including the two coat colors theories that have emerged.
-At some point, we will once again crossbreed, this time in order to concentrate on the Dire Wolf look of the breed without compromising the health and temperament that have proved to be the most difficult of the three to achieve.
+DireWolf Dogs, Int'l will be working to improve the bred back look of the dire wolf, including the two coat colors theories that have emerged.
+At some point, we will once again crossbreed, this time in order to concentrate on the dire wolf look of the breed without compromising the health and temperament that have proved to be the most difficult of the three to achieve.

-Jojo, an American Alsatian DireWolf Dog
+Jojo, a DireWolf Dog